official-antistasi-community/A3-Antistasi-Docs/source/beginners_guide/raw_beginners_guide.rst

    they shoot at a stationary target.
 Keep moving in combat to avoid getting shot.

--  *AI willattempt to advance and flank the enemy.* Keep moving to avoid being flanked by the enemy.
+-  *AI will attempt to advance and flank the enemy.* Keep moving to avoid being flanked by the enemy.

 Credit:

 https://armedassault.fandom.com/wiki/AI_Basics:_Detection

-|
-|

 https://armedassault.fandom.com/wiki/AI_Basics:_Targeting_priority

 Support System
 ==============

 Enemy squad leaders can call in support in various forms when they come under attack from either opposing force.
 The ability to call in supports CAN be transferred from a killed squad leader to the next person who controls the group.
 As the war level increases, more options to what the faction can call in opens up.
 There are more factors than just war level to what may be called in.

 Supports: